 Check the manufacturer’s size chart and read reviews to know how they will fit your shape foot.
-Try a couple different sizes if you’re unsure and don’t give up on them because they’re too small.
-Just try bigger size.
+Try a couple different sizes if you’re unsure, and don’t give up on them because they’re too small.
+Just try a bigger size.

 Get Otter Wax Leather Salve to help break them in (recommended to me by our shoe store here).